Josh Lucas: Career

-One of Lucas' first feature roles was playing Jace "Flash" Dillon in the cinematic PC flight simulator Wing Commander III: Heart of the Tiger.

-Lucas gained mainstream exposure after his roles in Sweet Home Alabama, A Beautiful Mind, and as Glenn Talbot in Hulk.
-He later had leading roles in movies such as Glory Road, Poseidon, and Stealth.
+Lucas gained mainstream exposure after his roles in A Beautiful Mind (2001), Sweet Home Alabama (2002), and as Glenn Talbot in Hulk (2003).
+He later had leading roles in movies such as Stealth (2005), Glory Road (2006), and Poseidon (2006).
 In Glory Road, he starred as basketball coach Don Haskins, a role for which he gained 40 lb.

-His next project was Boaz Yakin’s Death in Love.
-Peacock is another film in which he starred.
-Lucas starred in the 2009 Ridley Scott-produced Tell-Tale, a film based on the short story "The Tell-Tale Heart" by Edgar Allan Poe.
+His next project was Boaz Yakin’s Death in Love (2008).

-Earlier that year, Lucas was seen on stage in the off-Broadway run of Spalding Gray: Stories Left to Tell.
-Lucas also completed his second collaboration with documentary film maker Ken Burns, after being involved in Burns’ The War.
-Lucas' other documentary work includes Operational Homecoming, Trumbo, and the Los Angeles Film Festival Audience Award-winning Resolved.
-In February 2010, he was cast in the Anders Anderson thriller Stolen the single father of a mentally challenged boy, starring alongside Rhona Mitra and Jon Hamm; the film had a limited theatrical release in March 2010.
-Lucas also co-stars in the 2010 film Shadows and Lies alongside James Franco and Julianne Nicholson.
+In 2009, Lucas starred in the Ridley Scott-produced Tell-Tale, a film based on the short story "The Tell-Tale Heart" by Edgar Allan Poe.
+Earlier that year, he was seen on stage in the off-Broadway run of Spalding Gray: Stories Left to Tell.
+Lucas also completed his second collaboration with documentary filmmaker Ken Burns, after being involved in Burns’ The War.
+Lucas' other documentary work includes Operational Homecoming, Trumbo, and the LA Film Festival Audience Award-winning Resolved.
+In that same year, he was cast in the Anders Anderson's drama thriller Stolen as the single father of a mentally challenged boy, starring alongside Rhona Mitra and Jon Hamm; the film had a limited theatrical release in March 2010.
+Lucas also co-starred in the following films released in 2010; Peacock opposite Cillian Murphy and Elliot Page, Shadows and Lies alongside James Franco and Julianne Nicholson, and Life as We Know It with Katherine Heigl and Josh Duhamel.

-In 2011, Lucas co-starred with Rachael Taylor in the film Red Dog, based on the true story of an Australian Kelpie.
+In 2011, Lucas co-starred with Rachael Taylor in the film Red Dog (2011), based on the true story of an Australian Kelpie.
 Lucas won an Inside Film Award for his role.
-He also starred in the NBC television show The Firm, which takes place ten years after the John Grisham novel it is based on.
+That same year, he appeared with Matthew McConaughey in the film The Lincoln Lawyer.
+In 2012, he starred in the NBC television show The Firm, which takes place ten years after the John Grisham's novel it is based on.
 The show lasted one season.

 In 2013, Lucas was cast as the lead role in the independent comedy-drama, The Mend.
-The directorial debut of John Magary premiered at South By Southwest in March 2014 with Lucas receiving a series of positive reviews for his portrayal of Mat, one of two dysfunctional brothers who collide in a small Harlem apartment.
+The directorial debut of John Magary, it premiered at South By Southwest in March 2014 with Lucas receiving a series of positive reviews for his portrayal of Mat, one of two dysfunctional brothers who collide in a small Harlem apartment.
 From September 2014 to March 2016, Lucas appeared as a main character in the NBC crime drama The Mysteries of Laura.
 In 2018, he was cast in a recurring role in Yellowstone, as a younger version of John Dutton, portrayed by Kevin Costner.
+His later films included Ford v Ferrari (2019), The Forever Purge (2021), and The Black Demon (2023).

 Lucas's career also includes voice-over work (or voice acting) with Breathe Bible.
-He has also performed voice-over work for Home Depot TV and radio ads.
+He is also the voice-over actor behind The Home Depot TV and radio ads.
+In 2022, he lent his voice to Burns' documentary about Benjamin Franklin as Franklin's son William.

+In 2026, Lucas was cast in the western thriller film The Rescue.